Skip to content

 error.pack(EErrorPackType.cause_pack); // embeds the JSON into error.cause

-Throw the packed error across the opaque boundary as you would any Error.
+Throw the packed error across the boundary just like any normal Error.

 error.unpack(); // restore the original NiceError

-In practice you rarely call unpack by hand — castNiceError detects a packed payload and unpacks it automatically:
+In practice you rarely call unpack yourself — castNiceError notices a packed error and unpacks it for you:

 import { castNiceError } from "@nice-code/error";